turingschool/front-end-curriculum/projects/imposter-syndrome.md

 #### Extensions (20 points each)

 - Developer contributes to or creates an npm module/library.
-- Developer packaged their application for distribution.
+- Developer packaged their application for distribution aka you can send me a zip folder with your app and I can use it on my computer.